 The Master of Science in Finance (MSF) program requires 36 credit hours of approved 500-level finance coursework.
 There are now two options of study available to students.

-Students are required to complete one of the four tracks of approved curriculum and maintain at least a 3.0 GPA during the program.
+Students are required to complete one of the two tracks of approved curriculum and maintain at least a 3.0 GPA during the program.
 More information on the requirements of each track is available at https://msf.eller.arizona.edu/tracks.